Washout (aeronautics)

-Washout is a characteristic of aircraft wing design which deliberately reduces the lift distribution across the span of an aircraft’s wing.
+Washout is a characteristic of aircraft wing design which deliberately changes the lift distribution across the span of an aircraft’s wing.
 The wing is designed so that the angle of incidence is greater at the wing roots and decreases across the span, becoming lowest at the wing tip.
 This is usually to ensure that at stall speed the wing root stalls before the wing tips, providing the aircraft with continued aileron control and some resistance to spinning.
 Washout may also be used to modify the spanwise lift distribution to reduce lift-induced drag.

 Design considerations

 Washout is commonly achieved by designing the wing with a slight twist, reducing the angle of incidence from root to tip, and therefore causing a lower angle of attack at the tips than at the roots.
-This feature is sometimes referred to as structural washout, to distinguish it from aerodynamic washout.
+This feature is sometimes referred to as geometrical washout, to distinguish it from aerodynamic washout.

 Wingtip stall is unlikely to occur symmetrically, especially if the aircraft is maneuvering.
 As an aircraft turns, the wing tip on the inside of the turn is moving more slowly and is most likely to stall.
 As an aircraft rolls, the descending wing tip is at higher angle of attack and is most likely to stall.
 When one wing tip stalls it leads to wing drop, a rapid rolling motion.
 Also, roll control may be reduced if the airflow over the ailerons is disrupted by the stall, reducing their effectiveness.

 On aircraft with swept wings, wing tip stall also produces an undesirable nose-up pitching moment which hampers recovery from the stall.

 Washout may be accomplished by other means e.g. modified aerofoil section, vortex generators, leading edge wing fences, notches, or stall strips.
 This is referred to as aerodynamic washout.
 Its purpose is to tailor the spanwise lift distribution or reduce the probability of wing tip stall.